|

 2007

-• Completion of new Car Barn (behind the existing switch building
+Completion of the exterior of the Stanek Car Barn (behind the

 Send me a note, if you know anything interesting about the Lake